-Course History: The Histochemical Society (http://histochemicalsociety.org/) developed and began teaching an immunocytochemistry and immunohistochemistry (IHC) course in 2008.
-Initially offered as a one-day workshop at the 2008 and 2009 Experimental Biology meetings in San Diego and New Orleans, respectively, the first Histochemical Society (HCS) hands-on immunohistochemistry and microscopy (IHCM) course was held at the Marine Biological Laboratory (MBL) in Woods Hole, MA in 2010.
+Course History: The Histochemical Society (HCS; http://histochemicalsociety.org/) developed and began teaching a one-day workshop in immunocytochemistry and immunohistochemistry (IHC) at the 2008 and 2009 Experimental Biology meetings in San Diego and New Orleans, respectively.
+In 2010, HCS began offering a hands-on immunohistochemistry and microscopy (IHCM) course at the Marine Biological Laboratory (MBL) in Woods Hole, MA.
 In 2013, IHCM became a Special Topics Course offered and managed by the MBL Education Department.
-HCS members continue as directors and faculty of the course, providing a high level of IHC knowledge and microscopy expertise in order to assist participants at all levels of the course.
+HCS members continue to direct and teach the course, providing a high level of support to participants at all levels.
 Using the intensive and focused approach that distinguishes MBL courses, IHCM provides participants technical and methodological capabilities and knowledge to solve important fundamental problems in biology and biomedical sciences.

-Course Goal(s): The goal of the IHCM course is to provide participants in-depth theory of and extensive hands-on experience with IHC and a broad range of light (including fluorescence and confocal) microscopy (3.5 days) and with immunogold labeling and a broad range of electron (including transmission and scanning) microscopy (3.5 day).
+Course Goal(s): The IHCM course goal is to provide participants in-depth theory of and extensive hands-on experience with IHC and a broad range of light (including fluorescence and confocal) microscopy (3.5 days) and with immunogold labeling and a broad range of electron (including transmission and scanning) microscopy (3.5 day).
 The course emphasizes hands-on experience, troubleshooting, and the exchange of ideas between and among faculty and participants.
-The IHCM course will enable participants to independently carry out, critically evaluate, and troubleshoot IHC, immunogold labeling, and imaging in their laboratories.
-The interplay of theory, hands-on experience, and discussion is central to this course that serves advanced undergraduates, graduate students, laboratory technicians, postdoctoral students, and new and established faculty/research clinicians.
+The course will enable participants to independently carry out, critically evaluate, and troubleshoot IHC, immunogold labeling, and imaging in their laboratories.
+The interplay of theory, hands-on experience, and discussion is central to this course that serves advanced undergraduates, graduate students, laboratory technicians, postdoctoral students, and new and established faculty and research clinicians.
 Students from groups underrepresented in science may apply for financial support for travel-related expenses and course registration from the Federation of American Societies of Experimental Biology, Maximizing Access to Research Careers (the application is here).
 Through HCS and the American Society for Investigative Pathology, travel awards are also available for bachelor’s, master’s, and doctoral program students and post-doctoral researchers (see http://histochemicalsociety.org/Awards.aspx and http://www.asip.org/awards/sobel.cfm).

 Methods in Computational Neuroscience